cntehang/public-dev-docs/frontend/angular-best-practices.md

 | Service | No           | Yes          | No             | Root          |
 | Widget  | Yes          | Rare         | Yes            | Feature       |

-The "Rare" means that noramlly you should not provider definitions in that type.
+The "Rare" means that noramlly you should not provide definitions in that type.

 To prevent a service module provided by a lazy loading moudle, use the following code in a service module: